John R. and Pamela Egan Professor

 I try to weave academic research and publication with products, services, and actions that help real people in the here and now.
 I try to integrate and develop theory and practice.
 I try to aid in the education and formation of our students.

 The second major technology we developed is Camera Mouse, a program that uses a webcam to allow control of the computer by tracking small movements of the head.
 Camera Mouse is available for free download at cameramouse.org.
 Camera Mouse use has increased dramatically since the free program was made available in June 2007.
-One copy per minute.
-50,000 copies per month.
-Over 2,000,000 copies of Camera Mouse have been downloaded.
+Over 3,000,000 copies of Camera Mouse have been downloaded.
+A recent email: "Hi Jim, Remember me, my son has ALS.
+I finally bought a PC and want to thank you, and all your team from the bottom of my heart for CAMERA MOUSE!!!
+It's a little miracle to you but a big miracle for my son to communicate.
+Works great, it's so fantastic.
+Bless you all for this precious gift to so many who lost their voice.
+I love you all!!!!"

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.